nushell/nushell/docs/commands/exit.md

 # exit

 Exits the nu shell.
-If STATUS is supplied, it will be converted to an integer and used as the exit code.
-Otherwise, the exit code will be that of the last command executed.
+If you have multiple nu shells, use `exit --now` to exit all of them.

 ## Examples